Migratory game bird hunting: frequently asked questions

 Individuals who are offered birds as a gift must agree to take those birds before the birds are gifted, and if the gifted bird is not preserved ensure they do not exceed their possession limit for that species of migratory game birds.

-It is prohibited to gift to anyone species that are listed under the Species at Risk Act such as the Eastern population of Barrow’s Goldeneye and Band-tailed Pigeon.
+It is prohibited to gift to anyone species that are listed under the Species at Risk Act such as the Eastern population of Barrow’s Goldeneye and the Band-tailed Pigeon.

-If the birds that are being gifted have been preserved, they do not count in the new owner’s possession limit either.
+Answer: No, they no longer count as part of the hunter's possession limit.
+If the birds being gifted have not yet been preserved, then they count as part of the new owner’s possession limit until the time they are preserved.
+On the other hand, if the birds that are being gifted have been preserved, they do not count in the new owner’s possession limit either.
 In either circumstance, the hunter must still abide by daily bag limits on each day they hunt, even if they gift birds on the day they are harvested.

 Question: Why must all hunters leave one fully-feathered wing or head attached to each harvested migratory game bird?
 When can this feathered-wing or head be removed?

-Answer: Hunters have the choice to retain the fully feathered-wing or head on unpreserved carcasses for identification purposes.
-In many areas of Canada, daily bag limits and possession limits vary by species.
-Either a fully feathered-wing or head allow game officers to accurately inspect and identify the hunter's daily bag limits.
-The wing or head may be removed once the bird is being preserved, outside of the hunting area.
-However, the wing or head must remain attached on unpreserved carcasses when they are in the hands of the hunter who harvested them, are in temporary custody (for example in the possession of a hunting partner), or have been gifted to someone and accepted by that person.
+The wing or head can only be removed once the bird is being fully preserved, which must occur outside of the hunting area.
+The wing or head must remain attached on unpreserved carcasses including when they are in the hands of the hunter who harvested them, are in temporary custody (for example in the possession of a hunting partner), or have been gifted to someone and accepted by that person.

-A bird that is eviscerated and plucked would be considered partially preserved and must have a fully-feathered wing or head attached until the migratory game bird is completely preserved.
+A bird that is eviscerated and plucked would be considered partially preserved and must have a fully feathered wing or head attached until the migratory game bird is completely preserved.

 Donation of harvested birds for charitable purposes (Charity Permit)